assa1605/ca-a11y-lt/README.md

 - `like.riv` - Like button animation
 - `stars.riv` - Star rating animation

-These animations are automatically copied to the `dist` directory during the build process.
+Rive animations are properly bundled into the `dist` directory as part of the build optimization process.